 Tax offices also follow the flow of funds.
 So, something as simple as a play-to-earn transaction on Ethereum could easily show digital assets being transacted within a web3 game.
 Those same tokens end up on an exchange and are sold for fiat currency.

-Onramps and offramps between traditional finance and the crypto world are incredibly important for regulators and tax offices.
+Onramps and offramps between traditional finance and the crypto space are incredibly important for regulators and tax offices.
 Know Your Customer (KYC) and Anti-Money Laundering (AML) dictate the ease at which investors can “cash out” their cryptocurrency.

-So what do you actually need to report?
+So, what do you actually need to report?

 As mentioned, tax offices have access to information from a variety of sources, including crypto exchanges, financial institutions, and banks.
 They can track where crypto transactions flow back into ‘real’ financial systems.